Appealing an SSDI or SSI Case in Federal Court

-The attorneys at the Law Offices of Judith Leland are experienced and dedicated Social Security Disability lawyers who focus their practice on helping individuals with disabilities find financial relief.
+The attorneys at Leland Law in Whittier are experienced and dedicated Social Security Disability lawyers who focus their practice on helping individuals with disabilities find financial relief.
 Contact a law firm that opened its doors to SSDI/SSI clients in 1976 and has kept them open ever since.

 When Should You Bring Your Disability Case to Federal Court?

 We understand that, by this time, years have gone by and you are frustrated.
 Waiting even more time to get through the federal court appeals process may seem like another futile step.
 Our California Social Security appeals attorneys will discuss this option with you and your chances of winning.

 We file federal court cases whenever we feel that there is a good likelihood of winning the case at that level.
 Ordinarily, the court charges a several hundred dollar filing fee to file the complaint.
 However, we are able to request that the court waive the filing fee in most cases.

 At times, we are able to get the U.S. Attorney to agree to a remand of the case for additional action by the administrative law judge (ALJ).
 At other times, we will argue the case fully before the federal court.